An Insider’s Guide to Aberdeen

 - Union Square and the Bon Accord Shopping Centre both have restrooms located within, and both can be found on the upper levels.

-- St Nicholas does not have specific restrooms however, a handy tip; Marks and Spencers situated within the St Nicholas does have a restroom on the second floor, behind the men’s clothing section.
+- St Nicholas does not have specific restrooms however, a handy tip; the Marks and Spencers situated within the St Nicholas does have a restroom on the second floor, behind the men’s clothing section.

 - The Beach Boulevard shopping area has restrooms within certain stores, including Dunelm, the Range and Asda.